This page is under construction. Sorry for the inconvenience, but I am trying to make this page easier to understand.

 4) Calculate closing costs: Home inspection, legal closing costs, advice from BC accountant, and any other professional help you may need.

-6) Mortgage costs include: Mortgage company’s lawyer/notary fees, appraisal by a bank (if applicable), and Land Title Registration Fees.
+6) Mortgage costs include the mortgage company’s lawyer/notary fees, appraisal by a bank (if applicable), and Land Title Registration Fees.

-7) Property Sales Tax on furniture included in the sale.
-Note: the mortgage company will not finance furniture. - Start your property search
+7) Provincial Sales Tax: on furniture included in the sale.
+Note: The mortgage company will not finance furniture.

-1) Marion will call you when a property is listed that/ fits your criteria, and also with news of relevant sales.
+1) Marion will call you when the right property is listed that/ fits your criteria, and also with news of relevant sales.

 2) Auto-email option to view all new listings and sales is offered.